 Should you be unable to access the internet to lodge your claim, please contact the Staff Help Desk and a hardcopy compensation claim kit will be posted to you.

-M&PS has a duty of care to assist injured or ill employees with compensable or non-compensable medical conditions back to the same job, working their pre-injury hours and duties, as soon as possible.
+MaPS has a duty of care to assist injured or ill employees with compensable or non-compensable medical conditions back to the same job, working their pre-injury hours and duties, as soon as possible.

 - allocate a Rehabilitation Case Manager to coordinate assistance

-- ensure that suitable employment is provided
+- ensure that suitable duties are provided

 - arrange for you to have an assessment conducted by a rehabilitation provider, to determine whether you should undertake a rehabilitation program.
-If you are assessed as requiring a rehabilitation program, M&PS will arrange a rehabilitation provider to deliver the program.
+If you are assessed as requiring a rehabilitation program, MaPS will arrange a rehabilitation provider to deliver the program.

 If your workers’ compensation claim is accepted, you must comply with your responsibilities under the SRC Act.
-Failure to comply with the terms and conditions of determinations issued by Comcare of the Department of Finance under the SRC Act may result in the cessation of related benefits.
+Failure to comply with the terms and conditions of determinations issued by Comcare or the Department of Finance under the SRC Act may result in the cessation of related benefits.